-A perfect summer’s day is often best paired with a large group of friends, their friends, a few of their cousins, and some of their friends.
-The stress of organising such an event - especially at a place with good food and drink - does mean that we don’t do it often enough, and the low-level digital torture of the WhatsApp back-and-forth means choosing a location by consensus is not going to happen.
+A perfect summer’s day is often best paired with a large group of friends, their friends, a few of their cousins, and some of their friends - and all of their dogs.
+And in a post-lockdown world, we’ll take as much socialising as we can possibly get.
+But the stress of organising such an event - especially at a place with good food and drink - does mean that you probably don’t do it often enough, and the low-level digital torture of the WhatsApp back-and-forth means choosing a location by consensus is not going to happen.

 That’s where we come in.
-Here are some places you can turn up with a gang.
-They’re all prime real estate, and they have great options for food too.
+Here are some outdoor spots you can turn up at with a group.
+They’re all prime real estate, and they have really great options for food too.

 If frosé, burgers, and dumplings sounds like your sort of party, then Pergola Paddington is where you and your pals want to be heading.
 This enormous open-air market is non-stop come summer, but grab yourself a spot and you’ll find it’s an extremely easy (and dangerous) place to pitch up in.

 In the immortal words of cultural phenomenon and presumed big outdoor space enthusiasts, the Vengaboys, ‘we like, we like to party’.
 Profound, we know.
 If you too like to party, then Costa Del Tottenham should absolutely be on your radar.
 This huge open-air bar and events space truly manages to encapsulate that electric Friday night at a big festival feeling, thanks to the DJs in the yard, regular big-name drag acts, and the strong bevs.
 That being said, it’s worth noting that if you want you and your gang to find yourself beneath one of the colourful verandas on a Saturday night, you’ll definitely need to book ahead.
 This place can book out weeks in advance, because as it turns out, lots of people like to party.
 More specifically, they like to party here.